mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-be.md

 ---
 title: "Vitest: ToBe"
-description: Learn how to use the `toBe` matcher in Vitest for strict equality.
+description: Learn how to use the toBe matcher in Vitest for strict equality.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:11.303Z
 ---

 ## Vitest: `toBe`